SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 **Software**

 - Software is an extended component executed on the device
-- A device can have multiple software installed ata time
+- A device can have multiple software installed at a time
 - Software can be installed or removed independently of other software and the firmware
 - Usually used by larger / more powerfully devices